hyperledger/fabric-ca/README.md

 The following command will register the user.

 ```
-# cd $COP/bin
-# ./cop client register ../testdata/registerrequest.json http://localhost:8888
+# fabric-ca client register ../testdata/registerrequest.json http://localhost:8888
 ```

 ### LDAP

-The COP server can be configured to read from an LDAP server.
+The fabric-ca server can be configured to read from an LDAP server.

-In particular, the COP server may connect to an LDAP server to do the following:
+In particular, the fabric-ca server may connect to an LDAP server to do the following:

    * authenticate a user prior to enrollment, and
    * retrieve a user's attribute values which is used for authorization.

-In order to configure the COP server to connect to an LDAP server, add a section of the following form to your COP server's configuration file:
+In order to configure the fabric-ca server to connect to an LDAP server, add a section of the following form to your fabric-ca server's configuration file:

 ```
 {